pmertensnc/github-slideshow/_posts/0000-01-02-pmertensnc.md

 layout: slide
 title: "Welcome to pmertensnc slide!"
 ---
-Hello world, goodbye cruel world.
+Hello world.
+Goodbye cruel world.
 Use the left arrow to go back!